wikimedia/discovery-dashboard-wdqs/tab_documentation/wdqs_basic.md

 Outages and inaccuracies
 ------

+- **'A'**: We announced WDQS to the public.
-  * From 2015-11-04 to 2015-11-06 there was what we believe to be a broken bot responsible for 21+ million requests.
+- **'B'**: From 2015-11-04 to 2015-11-06 there was what we believe to be a broken bot responsible for 21+ million requests.

 Questions, bug reports, and feature suggestions
 ------